 5. The falling apart of stakeholder engagement and trust

 When governance fails, its often because they don’t consider stakeholders.
 Sporadic engagement with stakeholders compromises the project’s success, as it limits the input and communication of stakeholders with the project team.
 If teams do not know what is expected, how will they deliver the intended value of the project?

 Successful project governance frameworks ensure that stakeholders are engaged, requirements are met, expectations are set, and trust is maintained.
 When teams are confident in what is expected of them, they can confidently make decisions to achieve expectations.
 Projects are more likely to fill expectations at completion, without wasting time and resources.

 Good governance maximises resources, optimising them to make ensure teams are using them effectively.

-Achieve project governance excellence with pmo365
+Achieve Governance Success with pmo365

 Our team at pmo365 know how important good project governance.
 We are also know that achieving it may not be simple, especially if your PPM solution isn’t the best fit.
-Check out how our PPM solution can automate, analyse, optimise and visualize your project governance activities.
+Check out how our PPM solution can automate, analyse, optimise and visualise your project governance activities.